domaindetails.com

 1. Expand platform presence:

-• Add domain to Afternic Fast Lane (if .com)
+• Add domain to Afternic Fast Transfer (if .com)

 • List on Sedo (test international demand)